 Maynooth University Covid-19 Return to Campus Policy

-to inform themselves of their responsibilities and the relevant steps to be followed to ensure their safe return to campus.
+to inform yourself of your responsibilities and the relevant steps to be followed to ensure a safe return to campus.

 Where a Department requires a visitor or contractor to visit campus, the Department should email the RTCO (email@example.com), ideally, no later than three days prior to their expected arrival.
 The Department should also provide the email address of the visitor/contractor to the RTCO.

 Once notified, the RTCO will issue the relevant access forms for completion by the visitor/contractor.